thePaulista/flatten_array/README.md

 was Chad Ellison.

 I called the file joshcheekflattenarray.rb because he gave us the inner workings of his thoughts on that first week
-- that ask a flourish of questions and go from there.
+- to ask a flourish of questions and to go from there.
 The questions he asked to get the code started were: are you an array, if so, are you empty, if so, then do this, else, do that.
 So, we started with those question as our base to solve this.